Port Warwick

-Port Warwick is a new project located in the Oyster Point area in Newport News, Virginia.
+Port Warwick is a neighborhood located in the Oyster Point area in Newport News, Virginia.
 It is a mixed-use new urbanism development built upon a 150 acre parcel.
 Port Warwick is a pedestrian-oriented community and the second-largest planned community in Newport News other than Kiln Creek.
 Residents can walk from home to their workplace, shops, and restaurants, or they can make a short drive of several miles to the city’s main shopping and office areas.
 Not far from Port Warwick is the new Oyster Point City Center, another bustling central business district in Oyster Point.
 It is very similar to Port Warwick, with office space and a pedestrian-friendly environment.

 The entrance of Port Warwick is located at the intersection of Jefferson Avenue and Loftis Boulevard, the main thoroughfare in the development.
 On one corner is a village of business that are located at the front.
 The buildings have an architecture that fits in with the theme of an old town feel that is at the core of Port Warwick.
 The other corner is the Sentara Port Warwick Medical Arts campus, which houses several specialty medical practices and an emergency care center.

 It is named after the fictional city in William Styron's novel, Lie Down in Darkness.
 The streets are named after historical authors.
 Port Warwick has been designed to be a unique high quality neighborhood, having the feel of an older, established traditional inner city area, such as the Fan District in Richmond or Old Town Alexandria.
 Many of the streets and squares are named after American literary figures from the 19th and 20th centuries.
 The names that were chosen were "a reflection of personal learning", said Styron, since the number of places were limited.
 He believes that the names chosen "represent the best in the great flowering of American literary art".